themesberg/flowbite/content/getting-started/phoenix.md

 mix ecto.create
 ```

 Make sure that you have a `postgres` SUPERUSER and a `postgres` database.
-You can create them by first by running the following SQL command while logged into PostgreSQL via the terminal by running `psql postgres`:
+You can create them first by running the following SQL command while logged into PostgreSQL via the terminal by running `psql postgres`:

 ```bash
 CREATE USER postgres SUPERUSER;